JunweiLiang/Object_Detection_Tracking/README.md

 </div>

 ## Updates
++ [10/2020] Added experiments comparing EfficientDet and MaskRCNN on VIRAT and AVA-Kinetics [here](COMMANDS.md#10-2020-comparing-efficientdet-with-maskrcnn-on-video-datasets).

 + [05/2020] Added [EfficientDet (CVPR 2020)](https://github.com/google/automl/tree/master/efficientdet) for inferencing.
 The D7 model is reported to be more than 12 mAP better than the Resnet-50 FPN model we used.
 Modified to be more efficient and tested with Python 2 & 3 and TF 1.15.
 See example commands and notes [here](COMMANDS.md).

 + [02/2020] We used Resnet-50 FPN model trained on MS-COCO for [MEVA](http://mevadata.org/) activity detection and got a competitive pAUDC of [0.49](images/inf_actev_0.49audc_02-2020.png) on the [leaderboard](https://actev.nist.gov/sdl) with a total processing speed of 0.64x real-time on a 4-GPU machine.
 The object detection module's processing speed is about 0.125x real-time. \[[Frozen Model](https://aladdin-eax.inf.cs.cmu.edu/shares/diva_obj_detect_models/models/obj_coco_resnet50_partial_tfv1.14_1280x720_rpn300.pb)\] \[[Example Command](COMMANDS.md)\]